-Practicing Identificational confession to confess the sins of our tribe/group and ask for forgiveness is one of the most powerful elements in helping wounded people find healing and in promoting reconciliation.
-This must be accompanied by a change of lifestyle where we display the fruit of our confession in how we live.
+Standing in the gap to confess the sins of our tribe/group and ask for forgiveness is one of the most powerful elements in helping wounded people find healing and in promoting reconciliation.
+This must be accompanied by a change of lifestyle where we demonstrate 'living in the gap'.